 - 1. For this salary schedule, Master's Degree is attested by: - a.
 The usual certificate from the granting college or university, or - b. a statement from the Registrar of the school attended certifying that all the requirements for the degree have been completed. - 2.
 "Subject field" is defined as within the faculty member's discipline or program area. - 3.
-For this salary schedule, approved graduate credit is defined as follows: - a.
+For this salary schedule, approved graduate credit is defined as follows:

+- a.
 Academic work at the graduate level offered by an accredited college or university in the subject field(s). - b.
 Academic work in areas related to the subject field(s).
-Prior approval by the dean or AVP for Student Services and the Vice President for Learning and Student Development is required for

-- acceptance of this credit.
+Prior approval by the dean and the Vice President for Academic Affairs or the AVP for Student Services (for counselors) is required for acceptance of this credit.
 The faculty member may revise and resubmit a proposal for reconsideration. - c.
 Academic work in areas or fields which will increase the competence of the faculty member in service to the College.
-A proposal concerning such courses must be submitted in writing to the Vice President for Learning and Student Development together with a statement relating the proposed work to the professional growth of the faculty member.
-The vice president may request a review of the proposal by a committee comprised of the dean or AVP for Student Services, a representative in the area in which the proposed work is to be done, and the vice president or his/her designee.
+A proposal concerning such courses must be submitted in writing to the Vice President for Academic Affairs or the AVP for Student Services (for counselors) together with a statement relating the proposed work to the professional growth of the faculty member.
+The vice president or the AVP for Student Services (for counselors) may request a review of the proposal by a committee comprised of the dean, a representative in the area in which the proposed work is to be done, and the vice president or his/her designee or the AVP for Student Services (for counselors).
 Course work taken at the specific request of the College shall qualify under this category. - d.
-Upon approval by the dean or AVP for Student Services and the Vice President for Learning and Student Development, and verification, an equivalent of 5 semester hours shall be granted for 8 weeks of industrial experiences gained through summer employment if directly related to the subject field(s).
+Upon approval by the dean and the Vice President for Academic Affairs or the AVP for Student Services (for counselors), and verification, an equivalent of 5 semester hours shall be granted for 8 weeks of industrial experiences gained through summer employment if directly related to the subject field(s).
 The maximum is 10 hours. - e.
-Upon approval by the dean or AVP for Student Services and the Vice President for Learning and Student Development, and verification, in addition to college-sponsored activities, approved non-academic institutes and seminars or workshops shall be equated as one-quarter semester hour for each 8 hours of documented contact time, or each Continuing Education/Professional Development Unit awarded where a CEU or CPDU is equal to 8 contact hours.
+Upon approval by the dean and the Vice President for Academic Affairs or the AVP for Student Services (for counselors), and verification, in addition to college-sponsored activities, approved non-academic institutes and seminars or workshops shall be equated as one-quarter semester hour for each 8 hours of documented contact time, or each Continuing Education/Professional Development Unit awarded where a CEU or CPDU is equal to 8 contact hours.